isobit/pgt/README.md

 - Convenience for dumping schema SQL (--dump flag that calls pg_dump or custom command, e.g. exec'ing pg_dump in a docker container)
 - Test mode that automatically creates an isolated test database, runs each migration (up+down+up or just up if irreversible)
 - Interactive mode which can prompt for each migration and show SQL
-- Version table bootstrapping is implemented as reviewable, expliclitly built-in "zero migration".
+- Version table bootstrapping is implemented as reviewable, explicitly built-in "zero migration".
 - Migrations are very nearly plain SQL (special directives are just comments)

 Possible future features: